Insights Compliance

 - Filing the notification did not exempt a licensee from also filing the report where income existed

-- For financial years starting on or after 1 January 2023, ESR no longer applies — no new filings
+- For financial years ending after 31 December 2022, ESR no longer applies — no new filings

 - Remaining exposure is unfiled or incorrect FY2019-2022 submissions plus related penalties and appeals